-Requirement of local authorities to: Assessment Evidence Significant Issues Areas for Improvement Lead Ensuring members and staff demonstrate a strong commitment to the rule of the law as well as adhering to relevant laws and regulations Good.
+Requ o: irement of local authorities Assessment Evidence Significant Issues Areas for Improvement Lead 1.
+Ensuring members and staff demonstrate a strong commitment to the rule of the law as well as adhering to relevant laws and regulations Good.
 Constitution is adhered to and reviewed regularly.
 Statutory provisions are adhered to.
 Head of Paid Service, Monitoring Officer and s151 Officer in place.
 None.
-None.
-2. Creating the conditions to ensure that the statutory officers, other key post holders and members are able to fulfil their responsibilities in accordance with legislative and regulatory requirements Good.
+None. ~ Page 200 ensure that the statutory officers, other key post holders Good.
 Job descriptions and roles of statutory officers are well defined and understood by the organisation.
 Structure of SLT ensures statutory officers are included in decision making.
-The Head of Finance and S151 role complies with CIPFA's Statement on the Role of the Chief Financial Officer in Local Government (CIPFA, 2016).
+None.
+None.
+200 ~ The Head of Finance and S151 role complies with CIPFA's Statement on the Role of the Chief Financial Officer in Local Government (CIPFA, 2016).
 Statutory Officers meet separately to the Senior Leadership Team on a monthly basis.
-None.
-Striving to optimise the use of the full powers available for the benefit of citizens, communities and other stakeholders Good.
+3. Striving to optimise the use of the full powers available for the benefit of citizens, communities and other stakeholders Good.
 Arrangements in place for legal advice and recording of advice.
 All reports requiring a decision are considered by Finance and Legal before being considered by the relevant decision making committee/Council.
 None.
 None.
 4. Dealing with breaches of legal and regulatory provisions effectively Good.
 Proper arrangements in place for legal advice and recording of advice, Monitoring Officer referenced to give advice and ensure Council's operates within the law at all times.
 Monitoring Officer authorised to investigate all breaches and refer to appropriate regulatory bodies.
 None.
 None.

 Ensuring corruption and Good.
 Whistleblowing policy, anti-fraud and corruption None.
-None. misuse of power are dealt policy in place. with effectively Segregation of duties on key financial processes.
+None. misuse of power are dealt policy in place. with effectively Segregation of duties on key financial · processes.